bluelightspirit/Connect4/README.md

 3) How to use switch statements rather than if statements.
 4) How to close a scanner after the scanner is done searching for input from the player.

+## What goal(s) did I accomplish?

+I created a number-based game like the popular board game Connect Four!

 ## Compiling

 This program uses solely Java to compile.